FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: PROOFS FOR SECTIONS AND

-Before proving Theorem~\ref{thm:one-shot-averaging}, we will need the following lemma which shows that the gradient of the FLIX and the functional suboptimality can be bound using a weighted average of the iterate norms:
+Before proving Theorems~\ref{thm:one-shot-averaging} and \ref{thm:one-shot-averaging-stationary-points}, we will need the following lemma which shows that the gradient of the FLIX and the functional suboptimality can be bound using a weighted average of the iterate norms:

-\begin{lemma} Suppose that each $f_i$ is $L_i$-smooth.
+\begin{lemma} Suppose that each $f_i$ is $L_i$-smooth and that each $x_i$ is a stationary point of $f_i$.
 Then for any $x \in \R^d$ we have,

 and,